Supreme Court backs coach in praying on field after games - WHIZ News

 In dissent, Sotomayor wrote Monday that players “recognize that gaining the coach’s approval may pay dividends small and large, from extra playing time to a stronger letter of recommendation to additional support in college athletic recruiting.”
 And she said “some students reported joining Kennedy’s prayer because they felt social pressure to follow their coach and teammates.”

-Sotomayor was joined in her dissent by Justice Stephen Breyer and Justice Elena Kagan.
+Sotomayor was joined in her dissent by Justices Stephen Breyer and Elena Kagan.

-The coach and his attorneys at First Liberty Institute, a Christian legal group, were among those cheering the decision.
-Paul Clement, the attorney who argued the case on behalf of coach Kennedy, said in a statement that the decision would allow the coach “to finally return to the place he belongs – coaching football and quietly praying by himself after the game.”
+Paul Clement, the attorney who argued the case on behalf of Kennedy, said in a statement that the decision would allow the coach “to finally return to the place he belongs – coaching football and quietly praying by himself after the game.”

-Kennedy, a Christian, said in a statement: “This is just so awesome.
-All I’ve ever wanted was to be back on the field with my guys … I thank God for answering our prayers and sustaining my family through this long battle.”

-Lawyers for the school district noted that Kennedy has moved to Florida and said it was unclear if he truly intends to move back across the country to Washington state, where he had previously been a football coach at Bremerton High School.
+Kennedy now lives in Florida, and it was unclear when — or if — he might move back across the country to Washington state for a part-time job that had paid him less than $5,000.
+He said in the interview that he is in Florida to help his father-in-law but his family remains in Washington and it was never his intention to remain in Florida permanently.
+He said his lawyers and the school district would need to work things out for him to return to coaching.

 In a statement, the Bremerton School District and its attorneys at Americans United for the Separation of Church and State, said the decision undermines the separation required by the Constitution.
 The school district said in a statement that it had “followed the law and acted to protect the religious freedom of all students and their families.”